BMW motorcycle /5 and later clutch information

 The /5 and later transmissions do not require alignment.
 The transmission case has a dowel locating pin, so the case can’t move around.

-Your BMW motorcycle clutch is “stuck”
+Your BMW motorcycle clutch is “stuck.”

 It is not uncommon for one to take a BMW motorcycle out of storage and to discover that the clutch is stuck.
 The lever will pull in, but the clutch doesn’t disengage.
 This can happen in less than a year of non-use.
 It happens more in humid climates.
 I have removed a few stuck ones and found lots of rust and crud that sort of glues the parts together.
-One can remove a clutch that is working, and see the rust marks from an earlier “stuck clutch.”
+One can remove a working clutch and see the rust marks from an earlier “stuck clutch.”

 The solution is very simple.
 Ride the bike.
 You are thinking, “How do I get it into first gear?” and that is a good question.
 The same as you would if your clutch cable is broken, and that is on my page about cables and controls.
 Start the bike up and let it get warm.
 Point it in a direction where there is nothing to hit.
 With the engine at a low idle speed, take the bike off of the stand and get ready to ride.
 Move the bike forwards by foot and gently shift it into first gear.
 Now you are moving along.
 Shift up as you naturally would when increasing speed.
 Within a few shifts, the clutch will break loose.
 The rust will quickly wear off and get thrown off of the friction plate.